feilab-hust/DORM/README.md

-# Deep-DORM
+# DORM

 This repository contains the source code and instructions for **DORM**.
 You should be able to download the code and set up the environment within five minutes.

 ## Requirements

-Deep-DORM is built with Python and PyTorch.
+DORM is built with Python and PyTorch.
 Although the code can run on any operating system, it is recommended to use Windows, which has been tested.

 The inference process has been tested with: